partiql/partiql-lang-kotlin/docs/dev/README-AST-INTRO.md

 It seems the term "AST" is often extended to mean more things than just "Abstract Syntax Tree" and our use of the term is no different.
-A better term might have been "Abstract Semantic Tree" because our AST was defined with the goal of modeling the intent of the \SqlName source and *not* the exact syntax.
+A better term might have been "Abstract Semantic Tree" because our AST was defined with the goal of modeling the intent of the PartiQL source and *not* the exact syntax.
 Thus, the original SQL from which an AST was constituted cannot be derived, however the *semantics* of that SQL are guaranteed to be preserved.
 One example that demonstrates this is the fact that we model a `CROSS JOIN` in the same way that we model an `INNER JOIN` with a condition of `TRUE`.
 Semantically, these have the exact same function and so they also have the same representation in